vekatze/neut/book/src/terms.md

 ### Notes

 - Variables in Neut are immutable.
 You'll need `core.cell` to achieve mutability.
-- The compiler detects and reports unused variables.
-You can use the name `_` to suppress it.
+- The compiler reports unused variables.
+You can use the name `_` to suppress those.

 ## Top-Level Variables